Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 Nano, in theory, should be a little bit faster than the Radeon Vega Frontier Edition overall. (explain)
+Memory BandwidthTheoretically, the Radeon R9 Nano should perform a bit faster than the Radeon Vega Frontier Edition in general. (explain)

-Texel RateThe Radeon Vega Frontier Edition is a lot (about 38%) more effective at anisotropic filtering than the Radeon R9 Nano. (explain)
+Texel RateThe Radeon Vega Frontier Edition should be quite a bit (more or less 38%) better at anisotropic filtering than the Radeon R9 Nano. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison